Nexmo/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/guides/create-voice-application.md

 > **Note**: To avoid confusion, `Application` here refers to the Nexmo Application.
 The application you are building will be referred to as "application".

 A Nexmo Application stores configuration information such as details of the programmable numbers and webhook callback URLs that your application uses.
-To make your VBC programmability service calls zero-rated in Nexmo, you must create an Application with the `vbc` capability.
+To make your VBC programmability service calls zero-rated in Nexmo, you must create an Application with the `vbc` and `voice` capabilities, using the [Nexmo Application API](https://developer.nexmo.com/api/application.v2).

-## Creating a Nexmo Voice Application with the Application API
+## Using the Application API

-> **Note**: The `vbc` capability is only available in [version 2 of the Nexmo Application API](https://developer.nexmo.com/api/application.v2).
-The [Nexmo CLI](https://github.com/Nexmo/nexmo-cli) utility and [Developer Dashboard](https://dashboard.nexmo.com/voice/create-application) use version 1, therefore you cannot use them for this purpose.

-To create a Nexmo Application with the `vbc` capability, issue the following `curl` command, replacing `NEXMO_API_KEY` and `NEXMO_API_SECRET` with your Nexmo API key and secret respectively.
+To create a Nexmo Application for working with the Number Programmability service, issue the `curl` command shown below, replacing `NEXMO_API_KEY` and `NEXMO_API_SECRET` with your Nexmo API key and secret respectively.
 You can find this information in the [Nexmo Developer dashboard](https://dashboard.nexmo.com/getting-started-guide).

+The two URLs you provide refer to the webhook endpoints that your application will expose to Nexmo's servers:

+* The first is the webhook that Nexmo's APIs will make a request to when a call is received on your VBC programmable number.
+* The second is where Nexmo's APIs will post details about events that your application might be interested in - such as a call being answered or terminated.

 ```
 curl -X POST \